northern harrier

 (Hover over photos for description and photographer)

-Welcome to the Audubon Society of Corvallis!
+(previously Audubon Society of Corvallis)

 Where birds and wildlife count

-ASC is headquartered in Corvallis, Oregon and welcomes members and visitors from the mid-Willamette Valley and beyond.
+MWBA (previously ASC) is headquartered in Corvallis, Oregon and welcomes members and visitors from the mid-Willamette Valley and beyond.
 We host speakers, lead half-day birding walks to local areas, guide multi-day field trips to regional birding areas, present education programs to all ages, and support conservation of birds, other native wildlife, and natural habitats.

 What’s Happening?

-ASC Events – all programs are free (except where indicated) and open to the public.
+– all programs are free (except where indicated) and open to the public.

 Corvallis Community Center Chandler Ballroom INFO